 After that is was just back to the car as some weather was moving in.
 Here are some stats from today’s hike and many more pictures at the end in the gallery.

 Elevation and Distance

-My stats are going to be a little more than some of you as I parked in the day use lot and had to hike a ways to the trail head.
+My stats are going to be a little more than some of you.
+I had to start in the day use lot and hike in from there.